 If you are a resident of Atlanta and have suffered injuries or trauma due to a dog bite, you might have a claim for damages against the dog’s owner or handler.
-Contact a well-informed injury attorney as soon as possible for consultation.
+Contact an Atlanta personal injury attorney as soon as possible for consultation.
 An Atlanta dog bite lawyer could advise you on whether you can receive compensation for your injuries and may help you achieve peace of mind in the aftermath of this traumatic event.

 Many states have laws that hold owners responsible for damages their pets cause, including dog bites.
 In Georgia, an owner is liable for dog bites in certain conditions under the Responsible Dog Owner Act.

-If the person who was bitten did not provoke the attack, the owner of a vicious or dangerous dog may be liable for the victim's damages.
-O.C.G.A § 51-2-7 considers a dog to be “vicious” if it is not under the control of its owner in a locality that requires dogs to be leashed or controlled.
+If the person did not provoke the attack, the owner of a vicious or dangerous dog may be liable for the victim's damages.
+Georgia considers a dog vicious if it is not under its owner's control in a locality that requires leashes or restraints.
 The owner must carry $50,000 of liability insurance to cover any injuries a dangerous or vicious dog might cause.